 As an alternative to using the PowerVault Manager, you can run the show system CLI command to view the health of the system and its components.
-If any component has a problem, the system health will be Degraded, Fault, or Unknown, and those components will be listed as Unhealthy Components.
+If any component has a problem, the CLI shows the system health as Degraded, Fault, or Unknown, and those components are listed as Unhealthy Components.
 Follow the recommended actions in the component Health Recommendation field to resolve the problem.